 My name is Sandra R. Schachat.
 Broadly speaking, I am fascinated by the ways in which evolutionary history either constrains or facilitates ecological adaptations.
+I study insect evolution on time scales of tens or hundreds of millions of years.

 The name of this site is an homage to Annette Frances Braun, whose 1914 publication “Evolution of the color pattern in the microlepidopterous genus Lithocolletis” paved the way for my graduate research.
 The images in the header are from Combinaisons ornementales (ca. 1901) by Maurice Pillard Verneuil, George Auriol, and Alphonse Mucha.